sahlenlab/HiCapTools/README.md

 ##### Transcript Files

-The transcript file can be constructed from the UCSC Table browser by choosing the ’Genes and Gene Predictions’ from group, ’refGene’ from table and getting the output.
+The transcript file can be constructed from the UCSC Table browser by choosing the ’Genes and Gene Predictions’ from group, and relevant option from table and getting the output.
-After the file has been downloaded, cut out the relevant fields and reorder them in the below format.
-The file must then be sorted by gene name and the fields separated by tabs.
-The headers are as from the UCSC refGene
+The file MUST then be SORTED by gene name and the fields separated by tabs.
+You can sort the file using the unix sort command (sort -k13,13 transcript_file).
+The headers are as from the UCSC refGene table.

-    table.
+If one wishes to use a subset of genes or transcripts for probe design or proximity detection, one can paste or upload the names or accessions of the subset using option "identifiers (names/accessions): " in the UCSC Table Browser.

 ```
 name2	name    chrom   strand  txStart txEnd   exonCount   exonStarts  exonEnds